diN0bot/ProcrasDoCoder/README.markdown

 *   give the team a warm fuzzy feeling while we're working
 *   be a fun introduction to microcontrollers

-*   be a conversation starter for my startup, [ProcrasDonate](http://procrasdonate.com)

-*   give the team a warm fuzzy feeling while we're working

-*   be a fun introduction to microcontrollers

 ## How It Works

 This is a simple mashup that stands on the shoulders of 4 giants: